In this unique Chocolate Chip Cookie recipe coarse sea salt is combined with mini chocolate chips in the best cookies ever! They are chewy perfection!

-Normally I wouldn’t pass up an opportunity the make the biggest, chewiest chocolate chip cookies ever but yesterday my Husband requested that he be allowed to form his own cookies for baking.
-As I peered over his shoulder, I thought smugly, “Oh those are way too tiny.
-He’ll be begging me to make his next round.”
-But then they came out of the oven and they were just so darn cute, I decided to make them all tiny!
+Normally I wouldn't pass up an opportunity the make the biggest, chewiest chocolate chip cookies ever.
+Still, yesterday my Husband requested that he be allowed to form his own cookies for baking.
+As I peered over his shoulder, I thought smugly, "Oh, those are way too tiny.
+He'll be begging me to make his next round."
+But then they came out of the oven, and they were just so darn cute, I decided to make them all tiny!

 So perfect with the mini chips.
-Sometimes my husband is just super right.
+Sometimes my husband is super right.
 He also named them: Silver Dollar Chocolate Chip Cookies.
-They are actual more quarter sized but who am I to rain on his parade?
+They are actually more quarter-sized, but who am I to rain on his parade?

 The combination of mini chips (read: more chocolate in every bite) and coarse-grained sea salt is magical.
 It is a subtle salty compliment to the chocolate.
 I'm going to start using coarse sea salt in all my chocolate chip cookies.
 Let’s all take a moment to thank Shelly at Cookies and Cups for this revelation!

 Do not be fooled by the little package.
 They still have a perfectly soft and chewy center with a crunchy, browned edge.
 Let's take a closer look...

 These mini cookies may sound like the perfect portion control, but these lil guys are not a dieter’s friend unless you have a monk's willpower.
 Because before you are even done savoring the sweet, salty taste of one, you are reaching for another.

 Now you can, and I did, use this same batter to make larger/normal sized cookies, and they will taste phenomenal!